 - Spatial extraction

 Raw ESGF files are stored as global (CMIP5) or continental (CORDEX) domains (Asia, Europe, etc.), so we extract country-level and city-level information to help users focusing on their area of interest.

 Our country-level extraction method consists in identifying the “border” grid points for a country and drawing a rectangle around them.
 The drawback is that neighboring country points can be included in this rectangle, so our next move is to create a mask per country to only consider country points.

 Model grid points are spaced approximately every 100 km to 50 km for CMIP5 models and 15 to 10 km for CORDEX models.
 To extract city-level information, we consider the nearest grid point for a city (nota: we only consider continental points).
 You should keep in mind that our city level data correspond to a single grid point.
 They give the trend but do not account for local phenomena like the “urban heat island” effect that modulates small scale changes and requires higher resolution (typically 100m) and specific modeling to be resolved (e.g., check out the climate urban modeling done by our friends at Vito).

-Our online service enables users to search, find and download ready to use IPCC climate projection data and graphics.
-Original models data are extracted from ESGF, remapped on a reference grid and biases on variables are adjusted to make them better suited for impact studies.
+Our online service enables users to search, find and download Raw and Ready to use climate information.
+Original models data are extracted from ESGF, remapped on a reference grid (the Raw data) and biases on variables are adjusted (the Ready to use data) to make them better suited for impact studies.
 Our processing chain is transparent, methods are referenced in rank A journals [1, 2] and the workflow software is available on GitHub.

 The table below compares what the climate data factory provides compared with ESGF.